gvwilson/thirdbit/_posts/2006/2006-02-21-state-of-drproject.md

 date: 2006-02-21 15:27:21
 year: 2006
 ---
-In the wake of  at <a href="http://barcamp.pbwiki.com/TorCampDemoCamp3">DemoCamp 3</a> last night, we had another on-line meeting this morning about the state of <a href="http://www.third-bit.com/drproject">DrProject</a>.
+In the wake of  at <a href="http://barcamp.pbwiki.com/TorCampDemoCamp3">DemoCamp 3</a> last night, we had another on-line meeting this morning about the state of DrProject.
 Our original aim was to release it at the end of January; we're now looking at the first week of March, and it may slip again.
 Here's the current to-do list:
 <ol>
 	<li>Our <a href="http://kid.lesscode.org/">Kid</a> templates are too slow: 2-3 seconds per page.
 This is only partly Kid's fault---as Chris Lenz pointed out, our current wiki formatter is creating HTML, which Kid then tries to validate.
 We hope to fix this with a two-pronged attack: writing a new wiki formatting engine (which we really want to do anyway), and getting Kid's maintainers to add a "don't bother to validate" flag.</li>
 	<li>The mail subsystem still isn't hooked up.  <a href="http://www.exim.org">Exim</a> vs. <a href="http://www.sendmail.org">Sendmail</a> is part of the problem, but so is the code that was written last summer.</li>